 Jamaica Travel Advisory

 Find out what the U.S. State Department and CDC advise when it comes to travel safety for Jamaica.
+The travel advisory determines how safe a country is to travel to based on factors like serious crimes like homicide rates, sexual assaults, terrorism, or other sorts of violence.

 Jamaica COVID-19 Travel Safety Guidelines

-blue outline of arrow pointing right Is it safe to travel to Jamaica right now?
+Is it safe to travel to Jamaica?

 Jamaica declared a state of emergency in 2018, highlighting the very real dangers afflicting the country.
 High murder rates, accounts of gang violence, and theft have been regular occurrences plaguing the island –greatly affecting tourism.
 The government has been working to make the country safer by having military forces assist local police in maintaining order.